terminalwire/ruby/README.md

 ## License

 The gem is available as a propietary license.
-Email brad@terminalwire.com to discuss licensing.
+The tl;dr is that it's free for personal use and for commercial use email brad@terminalwire.com to discuss licensing.

 ## Code of Conduct